-- Any person who has a physical or mental impairment that substantially limits one or more of the person's major life activities (such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working).

-- Any person who has a record of, a

-history of, or who has been classified as

-having a mental or physical impairment

-that substantially limits one or more of

-the person's major life activities.

-- Any person regarded or perceived as having such impairment.
-This may encompass: (1) any person who is regarded as having such an impairment that may not substantially limit major

-life activities, but that is treated by others as constituting such a limitation, or (2) any person who has a physical or mental impairment that substantially limits major life activities only as a result of the attitudes of others toward such an impairment.
+- Any person who has a physical or mental impairment that substantially limits one or more of the person's major life activities (such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working). - Any person who has a record of, a history of, or who has been classified as having a mental or physical impairment that substantially limits one or more of the person's major life activities. - Any person regarded or perceived as having such impairment.
+This may encompass: (1) any person who is regarded as having such an impairment that may not substantially limit major life activities, but that is treated by others as constituting such a limitation, or (2) any person who has a physical or mental impairment that substantially limits major life activities only as a result of the attitudes of others toward such an impairment.

-Procedures for Perspective Students and Enrolled Students
+Procedures for Prospective Students and Enrolled Students

-To arrange reasonable accommodations for a disability, a perspective student or enrolled student must:
+To arrange reasonable accommodations for a disability, a prospective student or enrolled student must complete the following steps:

-- 1. Inform the designated Platt College ADA Coordinator about the disability for which accommodations are needed - a) Perspective students during the admissions process must inform Admissions Coordinator the need to speak with the designated Platt College ADA Coordinator for ADA reasonable modifications to be made during admissions. - 2.
-Students should review this policy in its entirety, as well as the Procedures for Request of ADA Accommodations document.
-Students will then need to complete and submit the following three forms to the designated Platt College ADA Coordinator describing specific reasonable modifications that would assist in the performance and academic achievements while attending Platt College:
+Step 1: Students, during the admissions process, must inform the Admissions Representative that there is a need to speak with the designated Platt College ADA Coordinator, Darla Dolph, for ADA reasonable modifications that is neither a fundamental alteration nor an undue burden to the college to be made during admissions and enrollment processes.

+Step 2: Students should review Policy 03:05:00 ADA in its entirety, as well as the Procedures for Request of ADA Accommodations document.
+In order to qualify for accommodations, students must complete and submit the following three completed forms to the designated Platt College ADA Coordinator describing specific reasonable modifications that would assist in the application processes:
-Part I: Accommodations Request;

-Part II: Permission for Release of Information;

-and

-Part III: Documentation of Disability-Related Need for an Accommodation
+Form 1: Accommodations Request; Form 2: Permission for Release of Information; a Form 3: Documentation of Disability-Related Need for an Accommodation from a qualified and licensed medical professional.

-- 3. Upon request of the designated Platt College ADA Coordinator students may be required to submit additional comprehensive diagnostic report documenting their disability from a qualified and licensed medical professional.
 A comprehensive diagnostic report should include a diagnosis, all standardized assessment scores, a narrative/interpretation of the scores, a description of the educational impact on the individual (based on diagnosis and assessment results) and recommendations.
 The diagnostic report must be on letterhead, typed, dated, and signed, and otherwise legible.
 The name, title, and professional credentials of the evaluator must be clearly stated.
 Professional credentials refer to an appropriately licensed professional qualified to administer and interpret diagnostic testing.
+Diagnoses written on prescription pads and/or parent's notes indicating a disability are NOT considered appropriate document.

+Step 3: Upon request of the designated Platt College ADA Coordinator, students may be required to submit additional comprehensive diagnostic reports documenting their disability

-Diagnoses written on prescription pads and/or parent's notes indicating a disability are NOT considered appropriate document. - 4.
-Once the designated Platt College ADA Coordinator has received all required documentation, an intake meeting will be scheduled with the student to discuss appropriate accommodations that would enable the students to perform and achieve academic success. - 5.
-After the appropriate documentation has been received and approved, the designated Platt College ADA Coordinator will send letters to appropriate faculty to notify them of accommodations.
-Faculty will receive a Docusign document for each student receiving accommodations.
-Faculty will then need to sign and date the Docusign document which will then be electronically returned to the designated Platt College ADA Coordinator.
-The signed
+Step 4: Once the designated Platt College ADA Coordinator has received all required forms and documentation, an intake meeting is scheduled with the student to discuss appropriate accommodations.

+Step 5: After the appropriate documentation has been received and approved, the designated Platt College ADA Coordinator will send confidential letters to applicable College employees outlining needed accommodations.